 “There is a difference between listening and waiting for your turn to speak.” – Simon Sinek

 Do you think that you are a good listener?
 Many of us would like to think we are, but the truth of the matter is, most of us are not good listeners.
-Many of us hear little of what others have to say because we are waiting for a break in what the other person is saying so that we can interject our next sentence.
+Many of us hear little of what others have to say because we can’t wait for a break in what the other person is saying so that we can interject our next sentence.

 Listening is not the same as hearing.
 We hear things all the time.
-We hear cars, horns, whistles, sirens, birds, etc., but listening takes effort.
+We hear cars, horns, whistles, sirens, birds, etc., but we’re not listening to the message that those sounds may produce.
+Listening takes effort.
 Listening requires focusing on the message being delivered.

-- Informational listening – is used when we want to learn new things.
-In order to help us gather information, this type of listening is accompanied by some kind of note-taking which we can refer to later.
+Informational listening – is used for when we want to learn new things.
+In order to help us gather information, this type of listening is accompanies by some kind of not taking which we can refer to later.

-- Empathic listening – is used when we are attempting to better understand the feelings and emotions of the person delivering the message.
-Empathic listening helps us to better connect with the speaker.
+Empathic listening – is used when we are attempting to better understand the feelings and emotions of the person delivering the message.
+Empathetic listening helps us to better connect with the speaker.

-- Appreciative listening – is used when we listen for enjoyment, such as listening to music as a way of relaxing.
+Appreciative listening – is used when we listen for enjoyment, such as listening to music as a way of relaxing us.

 Here are some interesting facts about listening from an article posted by Kristin Piombino on www.prdaily.com.

 Being a better listener is important to our personal and business lives.
-It keeps you up to date on important matters; it makes you more competent; it helps you better understand others; it makes you look intelligent; it diffuses anger; it wins respect; it builds others’ self-esteem; it helps in negotiations; and generally helps you to gain better insight.
+It keeps you up to date on important matters; it makes you more competent; it helps you better understand others; it makes you look intelligent; it diffuses anger, wins respect build others self-esteem, helps in negotiations and generally helps you in to gain better insight.

 Talking is easy, but to be a truly good listener, you have to want to do it and it will not happen overnight.
 You need to practice it until it becomes second nature and you’ll know you’ve arrived when someone tells you some day, “You know something, you’re a good listener!”